 Let there be light

-Creating a natural ambience is not purely about what you put inside your home.
+Creating a natural ambiance is not purely about what you put inside your home.
 Light is the most natural component of all.
-Those shutters that we mentioned earlier are a useful tool for maximising natural light through the windows, and even in a room with limited direct sunlight, you can make the most of what is available with brightly coloured walls and `clever use of mirrors.
+Those shutters that we mentioned earlier or similar Custom Shutters can be a useful tool for maximising natural light through the windows.
+Besides, in a room with limited direct sunlight, you can make the most of what is available with brightly coloured walls and clever use of mirrors.

 Natural doesn’t have to mean expensive